splunk/observability-workshop/docs/smartagent/nginx.md

 ## 1. Start your NGINX

+This deployment of NGINX has been configured to use Kubernetes pod annotations to tell the Smart Agent how to monitor the service.

+This is achieved by defining the `port` and `monitor type` to use for monitoring the NGINX service e.g.

+=== "Example Annotation"

+    ```
+    agent.signalfx.com/monitorType.80: "collectd/nginx"
+    ```

 Remain in the Multipass or AWS/EC2 shell session and change into the `nginx` directory:

 === "Input"